What Is Coronavirus?

 Is this coronavirus different from SARS?

 SARS stands for severe acute respiratory syndrome.
-In 2003, an outbreak of SARS started in China and spread to other countries before ending in 2004.
-The virus that causes COVID-19 is similar to the one that caused the 2003 SARS outbreak: both are types of coronaviruses.
-Much is still unknown, but COVID-19 seems to spread faster than the 2003 SARS and also may cause less severe illness.
+In 2003, an outbreak of SARS affected people in several countries before ending in 2004.
+The coronavirus that causes COVID-19 is similar to the one that caused the 2003 SARS outbreak.

 - Coronaviruses are common in different animals.
 Rarely, an animal coronavirus can infect humans.